7 Instagram strategies for yoga teachers

 Aside from experimenting with posting various types of content, the fastest way to accelerate your progress on Instagram is to watch the accounts of other yoga teachers.
 Notice what they are doing well and what things they could improve on.

-Don’t intimidated by their incredible pictures — remember that even they started out as beginners once upon a time.
+Don’t be intimidated by their incredible pictures — remember that even they started out as beginners once upon a time.
 Try to transform that feeling of being overwhelmed into one of inspiration.

 Remember how nervous you were before visiting your first yoga studio class?
 It can really help people to see what it might look like inside your classes.
 Ask one of the studio staff if they can take a few photos or a short video of you while you teach.